GP Contract Services: Data Quality Statement

 Performance, cost and respondent burden

 A validation exercise takes place on the GP Contract Services data.
-This involves NHS England sub-region teams confirming the data from GP practices ahead of any payments made on the back of these data.
+This involves NHS England sub-region teams confirming the data from GP practices ahead of any payments made based on these data.

 Confidentiality, transparency and security